 Are the students and faculty connected to the Internet?

 Yes.
 Back in March of 2001, all of the classrooms, library, art room, Religious Education offices, administrative offices, auditorium/gymnasium, rectory and convent were wired to a Local Area Network (LAN).
 This network allows for shared printer services, shared files, wireless access, and access to a high-speed Internet connection.
 This network is protected by a state-of-the-art firewall and Internet-content filtering program.
 All of our students and faculty/staff must sign an Acceptable Use Policy (AUP) form, which states the rules and regulations of using the school’s network.
+Also students who are part of the Google for Education learning environment have to read and sign another Technology Code of Conduct form that explains their responsibilities as a digital student.

 Do we have any SMART technology?
 Click here to learn more.